mrcrmn/docc/content/docs/settings.md

 ## Description

-The description of each page goes to the frontmatter of said page.
-It is an optional value but is recommended since this value is used to fill some meta properties of your page.
+Description metadata can be defined in the frontmatter of each page.
+It is optional but recommended, since this value is used for link previews and on search results pages.

 ```md
 ---